nightroman/FarNet/trunk/Drawer/Readme.txt

 = PREREQUISITES =

- * Far Manager 3.0.2428
+ * Far Manager 3.0.2442
  * Plugin FarNet 5.0.9

 = DESCRIPTION =

-The module is designed for editor drawers.
-The only drawer is "Current word".
+The module provides editor color drawers.

-It highlights all occurrences of the current word in the editor.
+The only available drawer is "Current word".
+It highlights occurrences of the current word in the editor.

 In order to turn it on and off use the menu:
 [F11] | FarNet | Drawers | Current word